 For Dr. Brian Enggano, the most gratifying part of his work is his ability to touch lives, especially of those who need it most.
 This concept, providing world-class care and exceeding his patient’s expectations, is at the heart of the way he practices.
 It is this very approach in which he is building his care as a physician here at MacArthur.
+He serves as the Director of Provider Recruitment for MacArthur Medical Center.

 Perhaps some of the passion he has for caregiving was instilled by his father, also a physician.
 Because of him, Dr. Enggano decided to pursue the practice of medicine, plus it’s a great combination for a lover of the sciences, which he excels at, and he feels makes him a better physician.